cjglo/ts-grep/README.md

 # tbd-cl-tool
-Haven't decided, but I want to mix my new rust std::env knowledge with my bash knowledge and make something fun.
+Haven't decided exact nature of the command tool I will build, but after the rust book went through recreating grep with rust, I decided to try something similar out with typescript.